sahildharod/ASR-GradTTS/README.md

 ```
 wget https://data.keithito.com/data/speech/LJSpeech-1.1.tar.bz2
 ```
-Due to incompatibility of Cuda(12.2) and pytorch(1.9.0) versions, we could not train using the given command on GPU, use the following command to perform training on cpu
+Due to incompatibility of Cuda(12.2) and pytorch(1.9.0) versions, we could not train using the command given by the authors on GPU, use the following command to perform training on cpu
 ```bash
 CUDA_VISIBLE_DEVICES= python train.py
 ```